-China's government forced Scarboro missioners to leave the country in 1952.
-Following that traumatic event, our missioners gradually dispersed to various countries of the world.
-We now have missions in Asia, the Caribbean, Latin America and most recently in Africa.
+China’s government forced Scarboro missioners to leave the country in 1952.
+Following that traumatic event, our missioners gradually dispersed to various countries of the world — to countries in Asia, the Caribbean, Latin America and more recently in Africa.

 In keeping with the spirit of the Second Vatican Council and at the urging of lay Catholics, Scarboro Missions began accepting lay missioners in the 1970s.
 Today, Scarboro priests and lay missioners work side by side and in co-operation with other mission groups all over the world.